openwdl/wdl/SPEC.md

 Object read_object(File)
 ```

 Reads a tab-separated value (TSV) file representing the names and values of the members of an `Object`.
-There must be two rows, and each row must have the same number of elements.
+There must be exactly two rows, and each row must have the same number of elements, otherwise an error is raised.
 Trailing end-of-line characters (`\r` and `\n`) are removed from each line.

 The first row specifies the object member names.
 The names in the first row must be unique; if there are any duplicate names, an error is raised.